code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/applab/docs/rect.md

 - If you're having trouble getting a rectangle to show up, make sure a [canvas is created](/applab/docs/createCanvas) first and that where you're trying to draw the rectangle fits within the coordinates of the canvas.

 [/tips]

+[bug]

+Find a bug or issue in the documentation?
+Let us know at documentation@code.org

+[/bug]